-The journey from circuit-switched desk phones to intelligent SIP endpoints represents one of the most dramatic shifts in enterprise communication.
+The journey from circuit-switched desk phones to intelligent SIP Endpoints represents one of the most dramatic shifts in enterprise communication.
 It's not just about moving from hardware to software, it's about endpoints evolving from passive communication tools into active, intelligent agents that can think, learn, and act on behalf of businesses.

-Think of SIP endpoints like different types of phones in your house, whether it's the old landline in the kitchen, your smartphone, or even your computer with Skype.
-They're all different devices, but they can all make and receive calls because they speak the same "language" called SIP (Session Initiation Protocol).
-Just like how you can call your friend whether they're using an iPhone, Android, or landline, SIP endpoints can all talk to each other regardless of whether it's a physical desk phone, a software app on your laptop, or even an AI voice agent running in the cloud.
+Just like how you can call your friend whether they're using an iPhone, Android, or landline, SIP Endpoints can all talk to each other regardless of whether it's a physical desk phone, a software app on your laptop, or even an AI voice agent running in the cloud.
 The SIP protocol acts like a universal translator, making sure a call from your computer can reach someone's desk phone seamlessly.
-The key insight is that a SIP endpoint isn't necessarily a physical device anymore, it's anything that can start, manage, and end voice calls using the SIP standard.
-So your grandfather's traditional phone, your Zoom app, and an AI customer service agent are all just different types of SIP endpoints having conversations on the same network.

 Each endpoint was essentially a dumb terminal, a physical phone hardwired to specific ports on the PBX.
 The intelligence lived entirely in the central switching equipment.
 If you want to add a new phone, run new copper.
 If you need advanced features like call forwarding, hope your PBX vendor supports it and be ready to pay licensing fees.

 The fundamental limitation wasn't just cost or scalability; it was the tight coupling between endpoints and infrastructure.
 Every phone was married to its port, every feature required hardware support, and flexibility meant expensive professional services.
+But this rigid architecture did establish one crucial concept: the endpoint as the user's interface to the communication network.
+That concept would survive everything that followed in the SIP endpoint evolution.

-When Voice over Internet Protocol (VoIP) emerged in the late 1990s, it digitized voice and it also decoupled endpoints from physical infrastructure.
-Suddenly, a "phone" could be anywhere on the network, using standard IP protocols instead of proprietary PBX signaling.
+When VoIP (Voice over Internet Protocol) emerged in the late 1990s, it digitized voice and decoupled endpoints from physical infrastructure.
+Suddenly, a "phone" could be anywhere on the network, using standard Internet Protocol methods instead of proprietary PBX signaling.

 Session Initiation Protocol (SIP) became the critical breakthrough.
 Developed as RFC 3261 in 2002, SIP provided a standardized way for endpoints to: